Case: United States of America v. Louisville Metro/Jefferson County Government

 On March 8, 2023, the DOJ released its findings and documented significant constitutional abuses, including: dangerous use of neck restraints against people who pose no threat; allowing dogs to bite people after surrender; conducting searches without valid warrants; racially disparate enforcement against Black people; discrimination against people with behavioral health disabilities; and inadequate response to sexual assault and domestic violence.
 The DOJ further outlined poor accountability and supervision within the LMPD and recommended 36 remedial measures.
 The City agreed to negotiate with the DOJ to reach a consent decree to be entered in the U.S. District Court for the Western District of Kentucky and to be overseen by an independent third-party monitor.

-As of December 20, 2023, the parties have not yet entered a consent decree with the court, leading the Clearinghouse to believe that negotiations are ongoing.
+As of September 22, 2024, the parties have not yet entered a consent decree with the court, and news reports indicate that negotiations are ongoing.

 Summary Authors